Tuition and Financial Aid

 You'll need to take into consideration the long-term value of your degree — your goals, your employment prospects, the value to potential employers of the St. Kate's name on your resume — as well as the benefits of a supportive environment you'll find in a life-changing St. Kate's learning experience.

-- $42,210: Total tuition costs, at 2013–14 rates, for students pursuing the 67-credit Associate of Applied Science: Occupational Therapy Assistant degree.
+- $43,483: Total tuition costs, at 2014-15 rate, for students pursuing the 67-credit Associate of Applied Science: Occupational Therapy Assistant degree.
 Your costs will be spread across your two or three years as an associate OTA student.
 If you have previous college experience, and have college credits eligible for transfer, your total costs will be lower.

 Transfer in your previous college credits

 If you are like many students, your total tuition costs will be reduced by transferring in credits from your previous college experience.
 Students frequently transfer in courses to meet Liberal Arts and Sciences requirements for the associate degree.
 For details on these LAS course requirements, see our Degree Plan page.
 To learn about what courses may transfer in, see our transfer page.